e4lejandr0/e4lejandr0.github.io/_posts/2018-10-15-profiling_with_gprof.md

 One of the key points when doing software optimization is that you must know where the bottlenecks in your program are.
 It would make very little sense to spend a lot of time optimizing a function that only makes up for ~1% of the runtime.
-But how can we know what functions are critical for performance?
+But how can we know which functions are critical for performance?
 This is where the different profiling tools come in.